felangel/bloc/README.md

 - [Fluttersaurus](https://github.com/felangel/fluttersaurus) - an example of how to use the `bloc` and `flutter_bloc` packages to create a thesaurus app -- made for Bytconf Flutter 2020.
 - [I/O Photo Booth](https://github.com/flutter/photobooth) - an example of how to use the `bloc` and `flutter_bloc` packages to create a virtual photo booth web app -- made for Google I/O 2021.
 - [I/O Pinball](https://github.com/flutter/pinball) - an example of how to use the `bloc` and `flutter_bloc` packages to create a pinball web app -- made for Google I/O 2022.
+- [I/O Holobooth](https://github.com/flutter/holobooth) - an example of how to use the `bloc` and `flutter_bloc` packages to create a virtual photobooth experience -- made for Flutter Forward.
+- [I/O Flip](https://github.com/flutter/io_flip) - an example of how to use the `bloc`, `flutter_bloc`, and `flame_bloc` packages to create a card game -- made for Google I/O 2023.

 ### Web